Stuart J. Russell

 Stuart Jonathan Russell (born 1962) is a British computer scientist known for his contributions to artificial intelligence (AI).
 He is a professor of computer science at the University of California, Berkeley and was from 2008 to 2011 an adjunct professor of neurological surgery at the University of California, San Francisco.
-He holds the Smith-Zadeh Chair in Engineering at University of California, Berkeley.
-He founded and leads the Center for Human-Compatible Artificial Intelligence (CHAI) at UC Berkeley and the International Association for Safe and Ethical Artificial Intelligence (IASEAI).
 Russell is the co-author with Peter Norvig of the authoritative textbook of the field of AI: Artificial Intelligence: A Modern Approach used in more than 1,500 universities in 135 countries.

 Education and early life

-Russell was born in Portsmouth, England.
-He attended St Paul's School, London, where he was 1st scholar.
-He studied physics at Wadham College, Oxford, and was awarded his Bachelor of Arts degree with first-class honours in 1982.
-He moved to the United States to complete his PhD in computer science at Stanford University in 1986 for research on inductive reasoning and analogical reasoning supervised by Michael Genesereth.
-His PhD was supported by a NATO studentship from the UK Science and Engineering Research Council.
+Russell was born in Portsmouth, England, and attended St Paul's School, London.
+He studied physics at Wadham College, Oxford, and was awarded a Bachelor of Arts degree with first-class honours in 1982.
+He moved to the United States to complete a PhD in computer science at Stanford University in 1986 for research on inductive reasoning and analogical reasoning supervised by Michael Genesereth.
+The PhD was supported by a NATO studentship from the UK Science and Engineering Research Council.